cryostatio/cryostat-legacy/HTTP_API.md

     `400` - The rule definition could not be processed, either because the provided document was malformed or invalid.

+    `409` - A rule with the same name already exists.

     `415` - The request's `Content-Type` was invalid or unrecognized.

     `500` - There was an unexpected error.